-Goldie Horrall has spent the last 10+ years working for Hill Country CASA.
-She was hired in July 2005 to do data entry and quickly realized that she had a calling to advocate for abused and neglected children, as well as supporting volunteers who work as Guardian Ad Litem’s for abused and neglected children in the Hill Country.
-Goldie has worked for Hill Country CASA as a Case Supervisor, Volunteer Coordinator, and is now currently the Program Director.
-Prior to working for Hill Country CASA, Goldie worked in a number of medical administration type positions.
+Goldie Rabson has spent the last 17 years working for Hill Country CASA.
+She was hired in the July 2005 to do data entry and quickly realized she had a calling to advocate for abused and neglected children, as well as supporting volunteer who work as guardians ad litem for abused and neglected children in the Hill Country.
+Rabson has worked for Hill Country CASA as a Case Supervisor, Volunteer Coordinator, and is now currently the Program Director and the Case Supervisor for Kerr County.

-Horrall was born in Denver, Co.
+Rabson was born in Aurora, Colorado.
 Her family moved to Hunt, Texas in 1984, where she was raised, and her parents continue to live today.
-She currently resides in Ingram, Texas with her 17 year old son.
-Watching her son play football, basketball, and baseball are her favorite activities outside of work.
-After surviving Acute Myeloid Leukemia in 2016, Goldie is anxious to return to her hobbies of yoga, skiing, and volleyball, as well as many other activities.
-She can be reached at firstname.lastname@example.org.
+She currently resides in Ingram, Texas.
+Rabson raised her biological son (Tracy), who is now an adult.
+Rabson can be reached at firstname.lastname@example.org.